Home

 In Hungarian, a longer vowel is a different vowel entirely so we can't do what English does in ways of lengthening a vowel to show focus....
 See why pronounciation basics are an undercut to all else?
 By understanding the strictness of pronunciation, we see why word order must change to show focus because we cannot play with vowel lenth.

-Lesson Four: Clauses
+Lesson Five: Clauses

 A clause is a mini sentence, but instead of starting with a capital letter and ending with a period, it lives inside a bigger sentence.